jcace/react-next-ui/README.md

 `callback`: Function to execute once Next container is finished loading/mounting.
 Called with one argument equal to the instance of `nx.graphic.Topology` that was instantiated

+`style`: CSS styles to be passed to the NeXT div (useful for specifying dimensions of the container)

 ## Examples